-[Me] Hi there.
+[Me] Hey fellas.
+How are you?
 What can I get for you?

 [Whiz Kid] Yo!
 Wassup?
 What do you got that’s cheap?